ControlEverythingCommunity/PCA9685/README.md

 https://www.controleverything.com/content/FET-Drivers?sku=PCA9685_I2CPWM8W16I12V

-This Sample code can be used with Raspberry pi, Arduino, and Particle.
+This Sample code can be used with Raspberry Pi, Arduino, and Particle Photon and Onion Omega.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: